Gurobi/gurobi-machinelearning/doc_source/source/firststeps-introduction.rst

-   * Everything it created (i.e. variables and constraints to establish the relationship between input and output) can be removed with the :py:meth:`remove <gurobi_ml.modeling.AbstractPredictorConstr.remove>` function.
+   * Everything it created (i.e. variables and constraints to establish the relationship between input and output) can be removed with the :py:meth:`remove <gurobi_ml.modeling.AbstractPredictorConstr.remove>` member function.
-   * It can print a summary of what it added with the :py:meth:`print_stats <gurobi_ml.modeling.AbstractPredictorConstr.print_stats>` function.
+   * It can print a summary of what it added with the :py:meth:`print_stats <gurobi_ml.modeling.AbstractPredictorConstr.print_stats>` member function.
-   * Once Gurobi computed a solution to the optimization problem, it can compute the difference between what the regression model predicts from the input values and the actual values of the output in Gurobi's solution with the :py:meth:`get_error <gurobi_ml.modeling.AbstractPredictorConstr.print_stats>` function.
+   * Once Gurobi computed a solution to the optimization problem, it can compute the difference between what the regression model predicts from the input values and the values of the output variables in Gurobi's solution with the :py:meth:`get_error <gurobi_ml.modeling.AbstractPredictorConstr.print_stats>` member function.

-For the list of frameworks and regression models supported please refer to the :doc:`mlm-supported` section.
-Note that the function :py:func:`add_predictor_constr <gurobi_ml.add_predictor_constr>`
+The function :py:func:`add_predictor_constr <gurobi_ml.add_predictor_constr>`
-should add the correct model for any supported predictor.
-Individual functions for each predictor are also available.
+is a shorthand that should add the correct model for any supported regression model, but individual functions for each regression model are also available.
+For the list of frameworks and regression models supported and the corresponding functions please refer to the :doc:`mlm-supported` section.

 For some regression models, additional optional parameters can be set to tune the way the predictor is inserted in the Gurobi model.
 Those are documented in the corresponding function linked from :doc:`mlm-supported`.

-For a simple abstract example on how to use the package please refer to the :doc:`firststeps-simple-example` section.
-More advanced examples are available in the
+For a simple example on how to use the package please refer to the :doc:`firststeps-simple-example` section.
-:doc:`mlm-examples` section.
+More advanced examples are available in the :doc:`mlm-examples` section.